6 Nov – 16 Dec 2021, 10am – 6pm Daily (Closed on Mondays), Kampong Glam, Malay Heritage Centre

 Please contact us for enquiries.

-*View these artefacts in Malay Heritage Centre’s special exhibition Cerita (Stories) opening on 11 December 2021
+*View these artefacts in Malay Heritage Centre’s special exhibition Cerita (Stories) between 11 December 2021 to 29 May 2022.

 About the Artist